QuantumKeyUYU/zilant-prime-core/README.md

 ./scripts/test_win.ps1
 ```

-Both scripts set `ZILANT_NO_TPM=1` so tests work without a hardware TPM.
 Interactive CLI prompt tests are automatically skipped on Windows.
 To skip them on any platform, set `ZILANT_SKIP_INTERACTIVE_TESTS=1` before running the scripts.
-Setting `ZILANT_NO_TPM=1` also puts the CLI into mock mode so TPM checks are skipped during manual runs.

 Signed artifacts can be produced via CI or locally using `cosign sign` with your key.
 After installation run `scripts/post_install.sh` to enforce permissions.